zapier/zapier-platform/packages/cli/README-source.md

 [insert-file:./snippets/fields.js]
 ```

-Notably, fields come in several different types, which may look and act differently in the Zap editor.
+Notably, fields come in different types, which may look and act differently in the Zap editor.
 The default field display is a single-line input field.

 | Type | Behavior |
 |------|----------|